nickwap44/PD-EEG-SAI/README.md

 ## Results

-A set of 14 QEEG predictors correctly classified 63.5% of PD participants, and mild cognitive impairment (MCI) had little to no effect on the predictivity.
+A set of 14 QEEG predictors correctly classified 63.5% of PD participants, and mild cognitive impairment (MCI) had little to no effect on predictivitive ability.
 QEEG measures that distinguish PD from non-PD were not predictive of SAI.

 ## Models